 Whether you’re just starting your business website or already have one and are considering other options, you want to make sure your site is perfect.
 From the look to the features to its usability, everything needs to be on point.
 If something just doesn’t jive, you run the risk of turning customers away and steering them towards your competitors.

-In the world of business website creation, there are two big names: WordPress and Wix.
+In the world of business website creation, there is a battle afoot: WordPress vs Wix.
 These platforms get discussed together a lot, but they’re pretty different.

 In this post, we’ll see which is better for business websites and how they measure up in terms of usability and features.